thebesttv/PonyOCR/README.md

 A simple tool for fetching OCR results from Baidu, Tencent, Mathpix, etc.

-Trying to support Linux (with Gnome desktop) and Win10.

-(Too) Much is left to be done...

 ## Supported OCR Mode:
 * Normal Text
 * Table